-The heavenly smells of chocolate and fresh-baked waffles waft over you as you pass through the entrance to Zaanse Schans, which is like a living museum.
-Dozens of homes along with real working windmills have been brought to the community over the past century, luring nearly one million visitors to the area every single year.
+The heavenly smells of chocolate and fresh-baked waffles waft over you as you pass through the entrance to the Zaanse Schans windmill village, which is like a living museum.
+Dozens of traditional homes along with real working windmills have been brought to the community over the past century, luring nearly one million visitors to the area every single year.

-After exploring the windmills, visitors can cross over a cute little bridge towards the bleating sheep lounging in the green grass.
+After exploring the windmills, guests cross over a cute little bridge towards the bleating sheep lounging in the green fields.
 Chickens roam the pathways, ready to pounce on any food a child might inadvertently drop.
-From there, guests can weave in and out of the other historical buildings on site, which include:

-- A chocolate shop, offering demonstrations about the chocolate-making process, as well as the opportunity to make hot cocoa from scratch
+- A chocolate shop, offering demonstrations about the chocolate-making process and the opportunity to make hot cocoa from scratch

-- A clog museum detailing the history of those famous wooden shoes—and yes, there is a gift shop where visitors can buy some to bring home.
+- A clog museum detailing the history of those famous wooden shoes—and yes, there’s a gift shop where visitors can buy a pair to bring home.

-- A bakery, and a cheese store with samples of the different blends of gouda—delicious!
+- A bakery, and a cheese store with samples of the different blends of delicious gouda.

 Once visitors get their fill of all the culinary delights, they can walk it off with a jaunt through the trails that wind through the marsh surrounding the windmills.
 In true Dutch fashion, bike rentals are also available.

-Overall, Zaanse Schans is a charming little place that beautifully sums up Holland’s history, and just so happens to be a convenient half-day trip from incredible Amsterdam.
+Overall, Zaanse Schans is a charming little place that beautifully sums up Holland’s history, and a fun way to see the best windmills near Amsterdam.

-Cost: Entrance is free to get into Zaanse Schans.
-However, there is a charge to get into some of the museums, which can be offset by buying a Zaanse Schans card at the information centre.
+Zaanse Schaans tickets: Entrance is free to get into Zaanse Schans.
+However, there’s a charge to get into some of the museums, which can be offset by buying a Zaanse Schans card at the information centre.

-Don’t miss: There is a high viewing platform just behind the parking lot at the main entrance, which visitors can climb up for a birds-eye view of the windmills and pathways surrounding Zaanse Schans.
+Don’t miss: There’s a high viewing platform just behind the parking lot at the main entrance, which visitors can climb up for a birds-eye view of the windmills and pathways surrounding Zaanse Schans.

 YOU MIGHT ALSO ENJOY: